Guangzhou Guangdong, China Travel Guide

 For navigation.
 These are accurate and reliable withwithin China.
 Download offline maps before you arrive.

-For ride-hailing, China's equivalent of Uber, with an English interface.
+For a lift-hailing, China's equivalent of Uber, with an English interface.
 Payment integrates with WeChat Pay or Alipay.

 Download the offline Mandarin Chinese language pack.
 Useful for translating signs, menus, plus simple conversations.